HendrikKuehne/belief_propagation/belief_propagation/README.md

 # File contents

-* **`PEPO.py`** Projector-entangled Pair Operators on arbitary graphs, where the Tensor Network structure is inherited from the main module (see [this file](https://github.com/HendrikKuehne/belief_propagation/blob/main/belief_propagation/README.md) for an introduction).
+* **`PEPO.py`** Projector-entangled Pair Operators on arbitrary graphs, where the Tensor Network structure is inherited from the main module (see [this file](https://github.com/HendrikKuehne/belief_propagation/blob/main/belief_propagation/README.md) for an introduction).
   * **ToDo**: Overhaul PEPO initialisation.
 The current method defines site tensors without site-to-site coupling, then reshapes them such that the leg ordering is correct with respect to the graph.
 Site-to-site coupling is added afterwards.
 This, then, is very illegibile since I need to keep track of the leg ordering and since case distinctions are necessary.
 This could be done more elegantly by defining a tree along which coupling flows[^2].
 The goal would be to define the site tensors without having to refer to the leg ordering of the graph, and re-shape afterwards.
   * **ToDo** Complete implementation of `PEPO.__add__`.
     * This necessitates handling the tree traversal; so far (5th of February), I had to disable the tree traversal tests in `PEPO.intact`, since the way I implemented summation of PEPOs is not compatible with the check I had so far.
 I don't think this would be hard to implement, it just requires some bookkeeping.